 For most people, Lars Brownworth’s The Sea Wolves will be the ideal introduction to the historical Vikings.
 It assumes no prior knowledge, and is written in a highly accessible style.
 That style is also richly colorful, however, and Brownworth seldom misses an opportunity to convey the information through telling an action-packed story rather than just relaying the bare facts.
 The book thereby becomes as entertaining as it is educational.

 While The Sea Wolves includes some discussion of most aspects of Norse life, its focus is squarely on the Vikings’ tremendous accomplishments as warriors and raiders.
 If that theme is the one you want to read about above all else – as it is for many people – then The Sea Wolves should suit your needs particularly well.
 If you’re looking for more about the Scandinavians’ domestic life during the period, or the design of their ships, for example, you should probably supplement this book with another from this list that discusses such aspects in greater depth.
-Click here to view or buy The Sea Wolves at Amazon, where it’s discounted 29% from its list price.
+Click here to view or buy The Sea Wolves at Amazon.

 2. The Age of the Vikings by Anders Winroth